I come from Asian background: pride, honour & family is everything

 I booked a medical abortion at Marie Stopes

-I booked an appointment at Maria Stopes 2 days later, got a scan and decided to go ahead with a medical abortion.
+I booked an appointment at Maria Stopes 2 days later, got a scan and decided to go ahead with a medical abortion (more medical abortion stories).
 At that moment, it didn’t feel as if I was pregnant.
 I said, it’s tiny as a pea, just multiple cells.
 This was Thursday; I booked an appointment to start the treatment the next Monday.

 I seemed to be fine after that, or I thought I was fine after that.
 Till the Sunday, I was carrying on with life as if nothing had happened, and it’s just a small procedure and everything will be fine.
 I broke down on Sunday, I was afraid.
 I couldn’t believe I was actually going through with the abortion.